culture more vibrant

-Make the valley very attractive for families, including to those contemplating starting a family.
-Prospective employees will weigh the long-term viability of the region for raising a family even if single at the time.
-This includes good schools, parks, public safety, natural assets such as hiking and water activities, good hospitals and health care.
+- Make the Valley very attractive to families: Ensure that plans include consideration to those contemplating starting a family.
+Prospective employees will weigh the long-term viability of the region for raising a family even if they are single at the time.
+This includes good schools, parks, public safety, natural assets such as hiking and water activities, and good hospitals and healthcare.

-An admirable Yankee reticence to boast also means a notable failure to tell our story – to get the word out about the valley’s natural beauty and assets; its success stories in agriculture, food, the arts, innovative businesses; its new investments in transportation infrastructure and housing.
+- Get the word out about the Valley’s natural beauty and assets: An admirable Yankee reticence to boast also means a notable failure to tell our story – success stories in agriculture, food, the arts, innovative businesses, as well as new investments in transportation infrastructure and housing.

-Need a coordinated agency with fund to promote, and expand cultural tourism both to the capital city and to the Connecticut Valley as a whole.
+- Create a coordinated regional agency: With funding to promote, we can expand cultural tourism both to the Capital City and the Connecticut River Valley as a whole.